-DAVID A. AGUILAR is the past Director of Science Information and Public Outreach at the Harvard-Smithsonian Center for Astrophysics in Cambridge, Mass.
+DAVID A. AGUILAR is the past Director of Science Information and Public Outreach at the Harvard-Smithsonian Center for Astrophysics in Cambridge, MA.
 A naturalist, astronomer, author and space artist, David's expertise lies in his enlightening ability to communicate the connections within the sciences.
 He is past Director of Fiske Planetarium and Science Center and founder of the Science Discovery Program at University of Colorado Boulder; past Marketing Communications Director at Ball Aerospace and Technologies Corporation where he was member of the Hubble Space Telescope repair team; & past Marketing Director for PBS’s Emmy-winning 7-part NOVA series, Evolution.
 While at Harvard he hosted the popular Observatory Nights’ series, “Everything I Know About Science – I Learned At The Movies!”.

 In 2015, he directed NASA’s New Horizons Mission special media team on the historic Pluto Flyby Mission.